 Layer 1: Subject Grouping

-Holy Trinity’s Curriculum is broken into 8 distinct areas which each have their own policy outlining their Intent, Implementation and Impact.
+Holy Trinity’s Curriculum is broken into 7 distinct segments which each have their own policy outlining their Intent, Implementation and Impact.

 Layer 2: Curriculum Skills Overview: